 Nursing Home Injuries

-Michigan Nursing Home Abuse Lawyers
+Michigan Nursing Home Abuse Lawyer

 The Nursing Home Reform Act of 1987 requires that nursing homes and long-term care facilities that receive federal funds must provide care for each resident that promotes maintenance or enhancement of quality of life.